jwarford1/BestBuyExam/README.md

 ### Maven:

 It is simple and well understood.
-A suitable alternative would be to use grade builds.
+A suitable alternative would be to use gradle builds.

 ### JUnit: